 I am an existential psychotherapist with a postgraduate diploma in psychotherapy and an advanced postgraduate diploma in existential psychotherapy from Regent's University, London.

-I am a trauma-informed clinician with a therapeutic approach grounded in somatic and experiential techniques.
+I am a trauma-informed clinician with a therapeutic approach informed by somatic and experiential techniques.